 Western Yellow-Striped Armyworms

-Western yellow-striped armyworms (Spodoptera praefica) is found primarily in California and Oregon.
+Western yellow-striped armyworms (Spodoptera praefica) are found primarily in California and Oregon.

 These caterpillars are also very fond of tomato plants.
-You are likely to spot these caterpillars right away because they feed in the daytime.
+You are likely to spot these caterpillars right away when taking care of your tomato plants because they feed in the daytime.

 They are dark colored with a single, bright yellow, narrow line on each side.

 If you don’t see the caterpillars but do see clusters of a cottony substance on your plants, suspect this type of armyworm.

 The female adult moths lay masses of eggs on leaves, tree branches and in buildings, bundled in this cottony substance.

 They can lay eggs as many as three times annually. [source]

 Yellow-striped armyworms (Spodoptera ornithogalli) have a remarkably wide range.

 They are very common in the northeastern US and southern Canada.